Clastify logo

 What a catalyst does

 A catalyst is a substance that increases the rate of a chemical reaction and is regenerated by the end of the reaction.
-It is not used up overall, although it may take part in one or more steps of the reaction pathway.
+It may take part in one or more steps of the reaction pathway, but it is not used up overall.

 A catalyst gives the reaction an alternative pathway with a lower activation energy.
-With a lower Eₐ, a larger fraction of collisions have enough energy to succeed at the same temperature.
-What doesn’t change?
-The catalyst does not increase the average kinetic energy of the particles, and it does not change the overall enthalpy change of the reaction.
+When EaE_a is lower, a larger fraction of collisions have enough energy to be successful at the same temperature.
+It does not increase the average kinetic energy of the particles, and it does not change the overall enthalpy change of the reaction.

 Image

 In both exothermic and endothermic reactions, the catalysed pathway starts at the same reactant energy and finishes at the same product energy as the uncatalysed pathway.
 The catalysed route has lower peaks.
-It often has more than one step, with intermediates between transition states, but the detailed mechanisms of homogeneous and heterogeneous catalysis are not assessed here.
+Often, it involves more than one step, with intermediates between transition states, but the detailed mechanisms of homogeneous and heterogeneous catalysis are not assessed here.

-A Maxwell–Boltzmann diagram shows the same idea another way.
+A Maxwell–Boltzmann diagram shows the same idea differently.
 The temperature distribution of particle energies stays the same, but the activation-energy line shifts left.
-That makes the area to its right larger, so more particles can react.
+That leaves a larger area to the right of the line, so more particles can react.

 Image

-Catalysts speed up both the forward and backward reactions of a reversible reaction.
-They get the system to equilibrium faster, but they do not change the equilibrium composition or the value of the equilibrium constant.
+Catalysts speed up both the forward and backward reactions in a reversible reaction.
+Equilibrium is reached faster, but the equilibrium composition and the value of the equilibrium constant do not change.
 Transition elements often work well as catalysts because they can form variable oxidation states, bind reactants at surfaces or active sites, and provide orbitals that help weaken bonds during reaction.

 Mechanisms and elementary steps

-A reaction mechanism is a proposed sequence of elementary steps showing how reactants are converted into products.
-An elementary step is one molecular event in that mechanism: it passes through one transition state and has no intermediate within the step.
+A reaction mechanism is a proposed sequence of elementary steps that converts reactants into products.
+An elementary step is one molecular event in a mechanism: it passes through one transition state and contains no intermediate within that step.

 Image